riya-singh-ai/Student-performance-predictor/README.md

 # 🎓 Student Performance Predictor

+📊 Predicting student performance with MAE ~3.39 using regression models

 ## 📌 Overview
 This project predicts a student's final grade (G3) using machine learning based on factors like study time, family background, and lifestyle habits.